pgarner/pgarner.github.io/index.md

 # Also...

-For a long while I wasn't on [facebook](facebook.html) and the like.
-I've since bought into the social networking world, including [LinkedIn](http://www.linkedin.com/in/philipngarner).
-Some more are below;
-finding the others is left as an exercise for the user.
+I'm on [LinkedIn](http://www.linkedin.com/in/philipngarner), but have a more on/off relationship with [facebook](facebook.html) and the like.
+Some are below; finding any others is left as an exercise for the user.